Code-Institute-Submissions/TeachFlow/testing.md

         * Clicked the instructions button, the toggleDisplay function runs as expected.
         * Clicked the button again to close, no issues found.

-    * Tiles pressed (sound and activation colour):
+    * Tiles pressed (sound and activation class):
-       * Clicked each tile, activation coloured tile appeared as expected.
+       * Clicked each tile, the activation class is applied and the audio file plays as expected.
-       * Sounds were overlapping, documented bug [here](#bugs "goto-bugs").
+       * Sounds were found to be overlapping, this bug is documented [here](#bugs "goto-bugs").

     * Start game (computer round):
         * Clicked the start button.